hackforla/VRMS/client-mvp-04/README.md

 - Navigate to the `client-mvp-04` directory
 - Run `npm test` or `npm run test`

-You should now see all existing tests are passing.
+You should now see all existing tests passed.

 ![Passed tests](src/assets/images/readme/tests-passed.png)